 Most Perisher employees live in Jindabyne, which is the central hub of activity here in the Snowy Mountains.
-Jindabyne is a small country town with a local population of around 3,000 – and in the winter months, this number expands dramatically with seasonal employees and holidaymakers.
+Jindabyne is a small country town with a local population of around 4,000 – and in the winter months this number expands dramatically with seasonal employees and holiday makers.

-The town itself is compact and easy to get around, and the town centre is never far away.
-You'll discover a variety of restaurants, cafes, pubs, wine bars, a supermarket, retail shopping, a cinema, medical centre, mountain bike trails and plenty of other services.
-Winter days in Jindabyne can be chilly, especially when it's windy.
-Expect maximum daytime temperatures to be around 10°C to 12°C, while overnight minimums can be a bracing minus 5°C to 0°C.
+The town itself is compact and easy to get around.
+You'll discover a variety of restaurants, Cafes, Pubs, a supermarket, Retail outlets a cinema, Medical Centre, Mountain bike trails to name a few.
+Winter days in Jindabyne can be chilly with maximum daytime temperatures to be around 10°C to 12°C, while overnight minimums can be a bracing -5°C to 0°C.

 - Living at Perisher or Smiggin Holes

 Perisher employees who request staff accommodation may be housed in either Perisher Valley or Smiggin Holes basing you right on snow.
-One of the major perks of working on-site is the handy access you get to the slopes and winter events held at Perisher – and it's also a very quick trip to get to work!
-There's always something happening, from pool competitions and comedy & trivia nights to parties, to theme nights at local pubs and more.
+One of the major perks of living on mountain is the handy access you get to the slopes and winter events held at Perisher – and it's also a very quick trip to get to work!
+There are plenty of events to keep you busy when you are not at work during the week and on weekends, from pool competitions, comedy & trivia nights to parties and theme nights at local pubs...